Tencent/xLua/Assets/XLua/Doc/Faq_EN.md

 # FAQs

-## How do I use the xLua release package?
+## How to use xLua distribution package?

 xLua is currently released as a zip package and can be extracted to the project directory.